 Left: Determine the finished confinement's size and type of manure storage at least 120 days before construction is scheduled to begin.
 Those two factors will determine which state regulations apply to a proposed operation.

 Determining storage type: There are two basic types of storage, formed and unformed.
 Formed manure storage structures usually have concrete or steel walls and floors, and must be strong enough to withstand internal and external load pressures.
 Unformed manure storage structures or earthen basins include anaerobic lagoons, earthen aerobic structures and earthen manure storage basins.
+See the Manure Management tab for a more complete description of formed and unformed storage types.
 If a combination of formed and unformed storage will be used, the requirements for the unformed storage apply.

 Right: Formed manure storage structures built of concrete must meet concrete standards that went into effect on March 24, 2004.